On transverse $R$-covered minimal foliations: Background

-When $M$ has dimension $3$ and $\cF$ is $\rrrr$-covered, it means that $\cF$ has no spherical leaves and that the only element of $\pi_1(M)$ admitting an open set of fixed points on $\cL$ is the trivial element.
+In the rest of this subsection, we only consider the specific case where $M$ has dimension $3$ and $\cF$ is $\rrrr$-covered.
+In this case, the foliation is a classifying space of its holonomy groupo\"{\i}d if and only if it has no spherical leaves and that the only element of $\pi_1(M)$ admitting an open set of fixed points on $\cL$ is the trivial element.

 Using this, one can show that if $\cF_1$ and $\cF_2$ are $\rrrr$-covered foliations and the actions of $\pi_1(M)$ on the leaf spaces of $\wcF_1$ and $\wcF_2$ are conjugate to each other then, the foliations are homotopically equivalent.